Spontaneous flow instabilities of active polar fluids in three dimensions

 We study the stability of parallel anchoring of the polarity at the boundary, i.e., $(\theta_0,\phi_0)=(0,0)$.
 We again linearize around small angle perturbations $(\epsilon,\kappa)$ of the polarity and obtain:

 This leads to a critical activity

 For the critical $\Delta\mu_c>0$, the active stress for the transition is contractile, $-\zeta-\gamma\lambda\nu>0$ giving rise to a spontaneous flow transition with an S-like shape of the polarity field (figure \ref{fig:Freed3Dpar}b), as observed in 2D, but invariantly extended in the third dimension.
-This also confirms that contractile active polar fluids impede out-of-plane perturbations as shown before for periodic boundary conditions~\cite{nejad2020}.
+This confirms that contractile active polar fluids impede out-of-plane perturbations when polarity is anchored on the boundary.
 The spontaneous flow transition occurs when $\Delta\mu>\Delta\mu_{c}$.
 We confirm this in nonlinear simulations for the same parameters as before and $\tilde{\zeta}=-1$.
 The dependence of the critical activity for contractile active stress on the flow-tumbling parameter $\tilde{\nu}$ is plotted in figure~\ref{fig:nu3D}b as a solid line.
-The numerical solutions for $\Delta\tilde{\mu}>\Delta\tilde{\mu}_{c}$ confirm the transition for different values of $\nu$, the maximum norm of the flow velocity is shown as a color code in Fig.~\ref{fig:nu3D}b.
+The numerical solutions for $\Delta\tilde{\mu}>\Delta\tilde{\mu}_{c}$ confirm the transition for different values of $\nu$, the maximum norm of the flow velocity is shown as a color code in figure~\ref{fig:nu3D}b.
 The initial homogeneous state of polarity is shown in figure \ref{fig:Freed3Dpar}a.
-Figure \ref{fig:Freed3Dpar}b shows the polarity field for the steady-state spontaneous flow shown in figure \ref{fig:Freed3Dpar}c.
+Figure~\ref{fig:Freed3Dpar}b shows the polarity field for the steady-state spontaneous flow shown in figure \ref{fig:Freed3Dpar}c.
+The onset of this transition is also shown in SI-Video \rom{2}.

-We note that the symmetry can also be broken in the X direction instead of Y, such that $u_{xz}\neq 0$ and $u_{xy}= 0$.
+We note that the symmetry can also be broken in the $X$ direction instead of $Y$, such that $u_{xz}\neq 0$ and $u_{xy}= 0$.
 A similar analysis then reveals a 2D extensile perturbation mode:

 This leads to perturbations of the form

 where $\alpha$ is the phase shift, which is fixed by the flow boundary condition and the integration constant.
 This mode corresponds to a critical activity